top of page

 HOW IT STARTED

-Jos Neijenhuis, founder of the Foundation: "As director and founder of FOX Holidays (now of ANWB) I was closely involved in the relief work of the devastating Tsunami in Sri Lanka in 2005-2006, then one of our holiday destinations.
+Jos Neijenhuis, founder of the Foundation: "As director and founder of FOX Holidays (now part of the national automobile and cycle association, ANWB) I was closely involved in the relief work of the devastating Tsunami in Sri Lanka in 2005-2006, then one of our holiday destinations.
 Not a house remained intact. "

 "After crying out for help from our friends in Sri Lanka, we started an action with FOX to raise money for the poverty-stricken families on the coast, who had lost everything due to the devastating waves.
 Because most of the victims had fallen among the poor fishermen.
 We build fishing boats as quickly as possible so that at least fishing could be done again.
 It became a very personal action, because whoever donated 1000 euros could have a fishing boat built including the fishing nets for that amount.
 Each boat was provided with a Dutch flag with the name from the donor, who received a certificate with a photo of the family and the boat.Our approach was to have the boats built and delivered without intermediaries and all kinds of unnecessary agencies, so that every cent went well.